Google co-founders step aside as antitrust scrutiny heats up

-But their long foreshadowed successor, Sundar Pichai, has been well prepped to serve as the public face of the company in addition to his current role as chief executive.
+But their long foreshadowed successor, Sundar Pichai, has been well prepped to serve as the public face of the company.

-Pichai, who has been Google’s CEO since 2015, will now also head up Alphabet.
-The company isn’t filling Brin’s position as president.
+Google is facing increasing criticism and investigations from authorities in the U.S. and Europe about its privacy practices and the nature of its many-legged business.
+That will now fall to Pichai to wrangle and push through, though Page might not be totally off the hook.

-Google is facing increasing criticism and investigations from authorities in the U.S. and Europe about its privacy policies and nature of its many-legged business.
-That will now fall to Pichai to wrangle and push through — though Brin and Page, both 46, have noticeably backed out of the spotlight already.
+Democratic presidential candidate Elizabeth Warren, a senator from Massachusetts, tweeted a message aimed at Page on Wednesday: “Quick reminder: We do still expect you to testify before Congress.
+And changing your title while staying on the board and retaining effective control of it will not exempt you from accountability.”

-Both stopped making appearances earlier this year at the regular question-and-answer sessions with employees, and Page didn't attend this summer's Alphabet shareholders meeting even though he was still in the CEO role.
+Page and Brin still hold a majority of voting shares of Alphabet.
+Each became $1 billion richer Wednesday as Alphabet stock increased more than 2%.
+According to Forbes magazine, they already had a net worth of more than $50 billion apiece.

 Last year, Google raised hackles in Congress by refusing to send Page or Pichai to a hearing on Russian manipulation of internet services to sway U.S. elections.
 Congressional officials left an empty chair for Page at the witness table; top executives from Facebook and Twitter, meanwhile, turned up to testify.
 Offended lawmakers derided Google as “arrogant.”